 To show 99.0% capture efficiency, the source test must be run until the inlet sample is at least 100x the MRL.
 Unfortunately that takes a very long time, especially at Tier 1 facilities (~ one week per test run), because their baghouse systems pull in a lot of air from the room and are very dilute.
 Long test runs are expensive and prone to error.
 One facility, Northstar, reported that they were quoted a cost of $350,000 for a source test, which may be more than the cost of buying and installing a baghouse.

 DEQ is proposing a rule revision so that facilities will have to meet an emissions standard of 0.005 gr/dscf (grains of particulate per dry standard cubic foot of air) rather than a baghouse capture efficiency standard.
-This is a standard type of emissions testing for other facility types and will reduce source testing costs.
+This is a standard type of emissions testing for other facility types and will reduce source testing costs without sacrificing assurance that the control devices are appropriately working to limit emissions and protect public health and the environment.
+Tier 2 facilities would have to perform the ‘grain loading’ source test described above in addition to installing a baghouse leak detection system or high efficiency particulate arrestance (HEPA) after-filter to add certainty that the baghouse operates correctly.
+Tier 1 facilities would be able to install a baghouse leak detection system or HEPA after-filter instead of performing the grain loading source test.

 Comment: Grain loading